hanggrian/IIT-CS430/assignments/homework1.md

 \end{array}
 $$

+### 4B

-### b.
-If the numbers are chosen independently at random, then the probability that `firstDecrease(L) returns i` is $(i-1)/i!$, except for the special case of $i = n+1$ for which the probability is $1/n!$ Use this fact to write an expression for the expected value returned by the algorithm.
+> If the numbers are chosen independently at random, then the probability that `firstDecrease(L) returns i` is $(i-1)/i!$, except for the special case of $i = n+1$ for which the probability is $1/n!$ Use this fact to write an expression for the expected value returned by the algorithm.
 (Your answer can be expressed as a sum, it does not have to be solved in closed form.
 Do not use O-notation.)

 #### Given